 - Make sure you’re home for your gas reconnection appointment – that’s when the engineer will come to turn on the gas supply to your home so you can use your heating and hot water.
-If you need to change your appointment, call us on 01733 385030.
+If you need to change your appointment, speak to us on Live Chat or call us on 01733 385030.

-- Turn on your heating, read our useful advice on finding the right temperature [link].
+- Turn on your heating, read our useful advice on finding the right temperature.
 It’s important to keep your home heated properly to avoid damp, even if you’re still in the process of moving in.

 - Tell people you’ve moved – your bank, GP, car insurance provider and employer all need to know your new address.
 Register to vote at your new address online on your local council’s website.
 You can set up a post redirect too, so that all your letters automatically get sent on to your new address.